vighneshiyer/research-notes/multi-level-sim/tasks.md

   - This causes a instruction fixed offset!
   - To resolve this, we should inject a snapshot at n_insts = 0 for gathering the ref perf trace
   - This should just be another script rather that can slot the results straight into the same runs directory
-- [ ] Skip bootrom run in spike commit log
+- [ ] Skip bootrom run in spike commit log [d:11/29]
   - Right now, the spike commit log contains a bootrom sequence
   - This isn't part of the binary, so it doesn't get captured in the elf-based BB extraction
   - It also is an inconsistency between the spike and RTL commit logs right now, which causes "# of insts committed" divergence
+- [ ] Instead of using IntervalTree directly, expose as an interface [d:11/29]
+  - LRU should be based on PC range not the exact PC!
+Otherwise it is too wasteful.
+  - Create a custom data structure with an alternative implementation that's much faster for exclusive queries
+  - Make the constructor take a list of ranges with ids, the structure should be immutable
+  - Construct a balanced BST
+  - Implement a custom LRU cache based on lookups based on the *range* of the leaf element rather than input PC

 - [ ] Get Verilator working
 - [ ] Add spike PMP dumping capabilities